 Universal Orlando Resort vacations are frogtastic — from the magical delights of the Wizarding World to the hilarity of Minion Mayhem — you don’t have to tell us twice!
 Hanging with the family, hopping through Hogsmeade and getting a thrill (or two) from the many amazing attractions the park offers are just some of our favorite things.
 But sometimes it seems something is missing when you arrive back at your hotel room ... could it be your furry friend?

 We know the feeling of missing a pet while on vacation.
 Don’t fret, though!
-If you’re planning a trip to Universal Orlando and staying at one of its fabulous on-site hotels, your furry friends are welcome, too.
+If you’re planning a trip to Universal Orlando and staying at one of its fabulous on-site hotels, your furry friends are welcome too.
 Here we’ve laid out some of the groundwork and tips for traveling with your pets at Universal Orlando.
-All details are current as of Fall 2019 and updated regularly to ensure you both have a hopping good time.
+All details are current as of January 2021 and are updated regularly to ensure you both have a hopping good time.

 Bringing your Pets to Universal Orlando?
 Here’s What you Need to Know Before you Go!